neurogenetics/GWAS-pipeline/README.md

 library(plyr)
 # note1 you can speed this up with the data.table package and changing read.table and write.table to fread and fwrite
 # note2 if you already unzipped your info.gz files update this to .info
+# note3 you can change the MAF and Rsq filter to whatever you think is appropriate

 for(i in 1:22)
 {
   input <- paste("chr",i,".info.gz", sep = "")